When, Why, and How to Pivot a Startup

 Of course, there is a risk of lost investment if the pivot doesn't go well.
 The process is usually resource-intensive and requires lots of effort, but, in a sense, you never know, yet always hope for the best as this is the only path toward startup growth.

-How Do You Know When It's Time to Pivot a Startup?
+How Do You Know When It’s Time to Pivot Startup Decisions or the Product?

 One of the most common scenarios of when a company decides that it's time to make a pivot is realizing that the approach they're using now doesn't work.
 In this case, making a strategic change is seen as an opportunity to respond to the current market conditions to stay afloat and reach success in the long run.